Skip to content

 What’s a “dividend?”
 How do they work with Grifin?

-You can see which stocks pay a dividend by clicking on a company’s page and look for the “Div Yield” in the bottom right corner:
+You can see which stocks pay a dividend by clicking on a company’s page and look for the Dividend Yield in the bottom right corner, as shown in this screenshot:

 What does “long term” mean when it comes to investing?